 Greenfield High School is a learning community that will provide each student with exactly what they need to find success.
 Please reach out if you have questions, concerns, ideas, or supports to share.
 We are dedicated to transforming our students to fully prepare them for whatever they may see as the next step in their lives.
 We are excited to partner with our families and our community to do this.

 Best Regards,

 Mr. Todd Willems, Principal

-District Mission Statement
+School District of Greenfield Mission